-Hybrid/electric vehicles range in size from compact two-seaters to nine-passenger full-size SUVs, but most can be categorized as compact or midsize sedans.
-Many hybrids, like the Ford Fusion Hybrid, are based on conventional vehicles, while some are unique designs like the Honda CR-Z or Toyota Prius.
+Hybrid/electric vehicles range in size from compact two-seaters to eight-passenger SUVs, but most can be categorized as compact or midsize sedans.
+Many hybrids, like the Ford Fusion Hybrid, are based on conventional vehicles, while some are unique designs like the Chevrolet Volt or Toyota Prius.

-Generally, a hybrid vehicle can be as much as 20 percent more expensive than its counterpart powered by a conventional gasoline engine.
+A hybrid vehicle can be as much as 20 percent more expensive than its counterpart powered by a conventional gasoline engine.
 Electric or part-time electric models cost even more to purchase.
-The cheapest hybrid costs a little less than $20,000, while the most expensive luxury model costs more than $100,000.
+The cheapest hybrid starts around $20,000, while the most expensive luxury model costs more than $100,000.
 The price range of all-electric vehicles is similar.
 Some advanced hybrid and electric vehicles like the Chevrolet Volt and Nissan Leaf are eligible for federal and state tax credits that lower the purchase cost.

 Hybrids vary in specification, but there are two general types.
-Regular hybrids (a gasoline engine and a battery recharged entirely by the car itself) deliver significantly increased gas mileage — 40-50 mpg — at a significantly higher purchase price.
-Mild hybrids deliver less dramatic improvements in fuel efficiency, but for a less dramatic cost.
-In addition, plug-in hybrids are beginning to appear in the marketplace, and these more expensive vehicles deliver short-range all-electric operation combined with long-range operation that depends on a gas engine.
+Regular hybrids (a gasoline engine and a battery recharged entirely by the car itself) deliver significantly increased gas mileage (40-50 mpg) at a typically higher purchase price.
+Plug-in hybrids have larger batteries recharged by the car as well as external sources that provide short-range all-electric operation and long-range hybrid operation.
 All-electric vehicles are also in the marketplace as well, and they trade a higher purchase price for lower running costs.
 In addition, the cruising range of an electric vehicle can be as low as 70 miles and as high as 260.

 A hybrid based on a conventional sedan might lose between 3 and 5 cubic feet of trunk space in order to accommodate the requisite battery pack.
 Likewise, a hybrid SUV might lose some storage space under the cargo floor to accommodate the batteries.
 Payload capacity will also be reduced because of the impact of a heavy battery pack as well.
 Dedicated hybrid and all-electric models are packaged to minimize any compromises in passenger space and cargo volume, but payload capacity can still be an issue.

-The most important question has to do with "payback," which is the calculation of the length of time it will take cheaper running costs to match the increased purchase cost, which might range from several years to decades depending on fuel prices.
-In terms of warranties, the carmakers usually offer longer coverage for the hybrid-specific components (typically about 8 years), so you're covered if something goes wrong with the batteries or electric motor.
+The most important question has to do with "payback," which is the calculation of the length of time it will take cheaper running costs to match the increased purchase cost, which might range from several years to decades, depending on fuel prices.
+In terms of warranties, the carmakers usually offer longer coverage for the hybrid-specific components (about eight years), so you're covered if something goes wrong with the batteries or electric motor.
 The cost of replacing a battery pack varies, although it's not as expensive as consumers once feared.